Medal for the War Wounded: Statute

 Article 3 of the new regulation states that the wear of this medal is not subordinate to an official ceremony of award.

 Article 4 of the new regulation further states that persons who were eligible for and wore the now defunct insignia as mentioned in Article 2 of the now abrogated 1952 law governing its wear (resistance deportees and internees), may wear the medal.

 Award description

 The Medal for the War Wounded is made of gilded bronze with a 30 mm diameter.
 It is mainly composed of a large bright red enamelled five pointed star atop a crown of half laurels (left) and half oak leaves (right).

-The medal is suspended by a ring from a 35 mm wide silk moiré ribbon composed of vertical stripes in the following colours: white 1 mm - blue 5 mm - white 1 mm - blue 4 mm - white 1 mm - yellow 3 mm - white 1 mm - beginning ou the outer edge on both sides of a 3 mm wide central red stripe.
+The medal is suspended by a ring from a 35 mm wide silk moiré ribbon composed of vertical stripes in the following colours: white 1 mm - blue 5 mm - white 1 mm - blue 4 mm - white 1 mm - yellow 3 mm - white 1 mm - beginning out the outer edge on both sides of a 3 mm wide central red stripe.

 Small enamel red five pointed stars are added to the medal ribbon and undress ribbon for each additional wound.